Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Introduction

 Our evaluation shows that in the very early stages of training, word-level translation is enabled by token\footnote{We use ``token'' to refer to a subword unit produced by a tokenizer, historically also referred to as ``subtoken''.} overlap, while at the same time the model frequently erroneously copies tokens.
 We identify two phases of learning: Phase~I, in which the model rapidly acquires linguistic knowledge and a useful, but overeager copying mechanism, and Phase~II, in which the model develops translation aided by token overlap, and, more slowly, the ability to translate \emph{without} token overlap (see \cref{fig:copying_error_mode}).
-We hypothesize these phases to reflect an emergence and interplay of two mechanisms: token-level copying \cite{feucht2025the}, and a generalizing mechanism implementing shared representation spaces \cite{wendler-etal-2024-llamas}.
-The interplay between these mechanisms raises two questions: how does the model learn to translate without shared tokens, and how does it learn to prefer translation over copying where they diverge?
+We hypothesize these phases to reflect the evolution and interaction of two mechanisms: token-level copying \cite{feucht2025the}, and a generalizing mechanism implementing shared representation spaces \cite{wendler-etal-2024-llamas}.

-We study the training dynamics of these mechanisms, combining data attribution, model component analysis, and parameter-based ablation, to offer a unified view of cross-lingual transfer.
-Our analysis sheds light on how the copying mechanism emerges and refines, how the model develops the generalizing mechanism enabling translation without overlap, and how it learns to prefer translation over copying.
+We study the training dynamics of these mechanisms, combining data attribution, model component analysis, and parameter-based ablation, to offer a unified view.
+Our analysis sheds light on how the copying mechanism emerges and refines, how the model develops the generalizing mechanism which enables translation \emph{without} overlap, and how it learns to prefer translation over copying.

-Our contributions are as follows: \begin{itemize} \item Pretraining checkpoints of a multilingual $1.7$B model,\!\footnotemark[2] more fine-grained (every $185$M tokens) and capturing earlier training than any other publicly available multilingual checkpoints.